DebaKaran/react-router-v6/introduction_to_router/README.md

 1: This project uses LF (`\n`) line endings for cross-platform consistency.
 2: If you're on Windows, configure your editor to use LF (via .editorconfig or VSCode settings).

+### React Router v6.4 Demo

+Install React Router: npm install react-router-dom@6.4.3

+Features:

+1: Client-side routing with React Router

+2: Routes:

+A: / → Home

+B: /about → About

+How It Works:

+1: main.tsx: sets up <BrowserRouter> and renders <App />

+2: App.tsx: defines routes using <Routes> and <Route>

+3: Components: Home.tsx, About.tsx

+4: Run the App:

+npm install
+npm run dev